-Following the closing, the vendor's 15% interest in each of the Properties became a carried and non-contributing interest.
+Following the closing, the vendor's 15% interest in each of the Properties became a carried and noncontributing interest.
 The Company will fund all of the vendor's costs to the commencement of commercial production, such costs to be repaid to the Company, with interest at the Canadian prime rate plus 2%, from 100% of the vendor's production revenues.

-In February 2017, the Company assigned the royalty buyback rights on the Ocros concessions and Pucamayo 14 concession to Sandstorm Gold Ltd. ("Sandstorm") in exchange for \$100,000.
+In February 2017, the Company assigned the royalty buyback rights on the Ocros concessions and Pucamayo 14 concession to Sandstorm Gold Ltd. ("Sandstorm") for consideration of \$100,000.